anshulkumartripathi/repo_sync/README.md

 # repo_sync
-To sync the repo using github action yes checkinga hfkdf kvfkj nvsdvjkp dlnwdodkvjjv
+To sync the repo using github action yes checkinga hfkdf kvfkj nvsdvjkp dlnwdodkvjjvvnfjvhf